Williamsburg is Haunted! See for yourself...Haunted Tours & Dining

 For those who doubt the existence of the supernatural, let it be known that even the Reverend Dr. W. A. R. Goodwin, a minister who directed the Colonial Williamsburg Restoration in the '20s and '30s, believed in the presence of spirits in the town.
-In 1936, he said to visiting newspaper columnist Ernie Pyle, "I wouldn't give a hoot for anybody who didn't believe in ghosts."
-So when in Williamsburg, why not take a candlelight or historical homes tour, and find out for yourself?
+In 1936, he said to visiting newspaper columnist Ernie Pyle, 'I wouldn't give a hoot for anybody who didn't believe in ghosts.'
+So when in Williamsburg, why not take one of these historic tours and find out?

 Other Haunted Happenings in Williamsburg:

 - Those Detestable Slaves of the Devil! — Book Discussion and signing by local author Carson Hudson; discussion of 17the and 18the century Virginians' beliefs and superstitions, as well as witchcraft proceedings and supernatural occurrences in Virginia.

 - Williamsburg's Haunted Dinner Theatre. — Wednesdays, Fridays and Saturdays.
 'Ding.
 Dong.
 The Witch is Dead!' murder mystery and 71-item dinner buffet at Captain George's Restaurant.